 A pair of jeans, shoes and even my jackets all go through the same process.
 Once they exceed my qualification of “good” are repurposed into work apparel for the farm.

-It may be because I am a left-brain thinker, or maybe it’s because of my pedigree as a do-it-yourselfer, but my perspective is if it works then why spend money to replace it.
+It may be because I am a left-brain thinker, or maybe it’s because of my pedigree as a do-it-yourselfer.
+But my perspective is if it works then why spend money to replace it.

 I think it’s easy to get caught up in the perspective that because something is old it needs to be replaced, or maybe changed for the sake of change.
 The reality is, if spending that additional dollar causes you to forego your budget, then you probably need to ask yourself why it is your buying what you’re buying.

-When I moved back to the family farm and had a new phone line installed I was asked by the telephone company if I needed voice mail.
-Fortunately for me, I found my parents old AT&T answering machine and installed it to forego the $7.50 monthly voicemail charge.
+When I moved back to the family farm.
+And had a new phone line installed.
+I was asked by the telephone company if I needed voice mail.
+Fortunately for me, I found my parent’s old AT&T answering machine and installed it to forego the $7.50 monthly voicemail charge.
 It works great and unlike voice mail systems I can screen the calls as they come in.

 I also found an old polyester bedspread, which over time I have found works great because it doesn’t allow Max’s dog hair to become woven into the fibers – so it’s easy to keep clean.
 I would like to say that the colorful floral pattern accentuates the rest of the bedroom accessories, but it doesn’t and personally, I don’t care.